 This has a decrease in design specification than MDR.

-These roads are essential from the viral area improvement perspective, they are typically unmetalled with single-lane width of stabilized soil or gravel.
+These types of roads are essential from an area improvement perspective, while they are typically unmetalled with single-lane width of stabilized soil or gravel.

 The responsibility of construction and maintenance of those roads lies with the native district authorities.

 Roads having the width from 7 m to 15 m connect the capital cities of the various states in the country are called as national highways.